-- (1) Clearing Members, and any Trading Privilege Holder and other Person required pursuant to CFTC regulations to submit to the CFTC Form 102 (including CFTC Form 102A and CFTC Form 102B), must provide the Exchange with the required Form 102 (including CFTC Form 102A and CFTC Form 102B) identifying the owner, any controlling parties and any additional required information for each reportable account. - (2) Each Trading Privilege Holder that is not a Clearing Member must report to the Exchange the same information regarding the identification and reporting of special accounts relating to Exchange Contracts that each a Clearing Member is required to report to the CFTC pursuant to CFTC regulations for reportable accounts. - (3) A reportable account for the purposes of Rule 532(b)(1) and (b)(2) is an account at or above the Reportable Futures Level and/or the Volume Threshold Reportable Level as identified in the Table in Rule 533. - (2) The applicable Form 102A and Form 102B must be submitted to the Exchange no later than 9:00 am Eastern Time on the Business Day following the date on which the account becomes reportable.
-Additionally, Trading Privilege Holders must submit a revised form reflecting any material changes to the information previously provided to the Exchange within three Business Days of such changes becoming effective.
+(1) Each Trading Privilege Holder, including Clearing Members, and any other Person, that is required pursuant to CFTC regulations to submit to the CFTC Form 102 (including CFTC Form 102A and CFTC Form 102B) relating to Exchange Contracts, must, in a form and manner prescribed by the Exchange, concurrently submit to the Exchange a copy of the required Form 102 (including CFTC Form 102A and CFTC Form 102B) identifying the owner, any controlling parties and any additional required information for each reportable account.

+- (2) A reportable account for the purposes of Rule 532(b)(1) and (b)(2) is an account at or above the Reportable Futures Level and/or the Volume Threshold Reportable Level as identified in the Table in Rule 533. - (3) The applicable Large Trader Report, Form 102A and Form 102B must be submitted to the Exchange no later than 9:00 am Central Time on the Business Day following the date on which the account becomes reportable.
+Additionally, Trading Privilege Holders must submit a revised Form 102A and Form 102B reflecting any material changes to the information previously provided to the Exchange within three Business Days of such changes becoming effective.
 In the absence of any material changes, the Exchange may require electronic submission of a new Form 102A or Form 102B on an annual basis for the maintenance of accurate records.